 Keto Diet Meal Plan for Diabetics

-The ketogenic diet was developed nearly 100 years ago to treat epilepsy, and it has since been used for various therapeutic reasons, mostly pediatric neurological and metabolic diseases.
+The ketogenic diet was developed nearly 100 years ago to treat epilepsy, and it has since been used for various therapeutic reasons, mainly pediatric neurological and metabolic diseases.

-The liver begins to convert fatty acids into ketone bodies, which become fuel for the brain and cells, hence the body burns fat and uses it as the main source of energy.
+The liver begins to convert fatty acids into ketone bodies, which become fuel for the brain and cells.
+Hence the body burns fat and uses it as the primary energy source.

 Keto Diet Meal Plan for Diabetics – Content and Main Ingredients

 The consumption of carbohydrates is significantly limited – up to 20-50 g per day in the form of non-starchy vegetables and fruits.
 The ratio of fat to total carbohydrates and proteins is 4:1 by weight.

-Some high-fat foods can be consumed without restrictions: meat, lard, yolk, fish, unrefined vegetable oils, avocados, nuts and seeds, and whole fat dairy products, which include sour cream, greek yogurt, butter, cream, cheese.
+Some high-fat foods can be consumed without restrictions: meat, lard, yolk, fish, unrefined vegetable oils, avocados, nuts and seeds, and whole-fat dairy products, which include sour cream, greek yogurt, butter, cream, and cheese.

-In patients with type 2 diabetes mellitus, the keto diet is said to lead to a decrease in glycated hemoglobin, rapid weight loss, good glucose control, a decrease in the number of antihyperglycemic drugs.
+In patients with type 2 diabetes mellitus, the keto diet leads to a decrease in glycated hemoglobin, rapid weight loss, reasonable glucose control, and a decrease in antihyperglycemic drugs.

 All these promising results can be achieved if you follow a balanced meal plan